machine-gun-dg/faqtest/README.md

 <br> • **MySql Server >= Version 5**  (required for the assessment)
 #### Grants / Permissions
  • Access to customer sources and data
- • <br> Access from/to GitLab or equivalent
+ <br>• Access from/to GitLab or equivalent
- • <br> Access to maven to ensure all dependencies required by NIB tooling can be downloaded
+ <br>• Access to maven to ensure all dependencies required by NIB tooling can be downloaded

 ## FILES